Last modified: October 24, 2019

 - Cross-Device Mapping: Enabling Cross-Device Mapping in order to serve or measure advertising on related devices on behalf of our clients.

-Typically, companies using the AppNexus Platform own the information that they provide to and get from the Platform.
-While we take care to obtain assurances from our clients and partners that their use of information collected through the use of our technology will comply with applicable laws, when clients remove their information from the Platform, their use of that information is governed by their own privacy policies and applicable laws, rules, or regulations.
+Typically, companies using the AppNexus Platform own the data that they provide to and get from the Platform.
+While we take care to obtain assurances from our clients and partners that their use of data collected through the use of our technology will comply with applicable laws, when clients remove their data from the Platform, their use of that data is governed by their own privacy policies and applicable laws, rules, or regulations.

 Legal Basis for Processing Personal Data (EEA Internet users only)

 If you are located in the EEA, where we are the controller of personal data, our legal basis for processing the personal data described above under “What Information do we Collect and Use” will depend on the data concerned and the specific context in which we collect or use it.

 However, we normally rely on our legitimate interest to collect personal data, except where such interests are overridden by an Internet user’s data protection interests or fundamental rights and freedoms.
 Our legitimate interests are the operation of our platform and business and the provision of online advertising services to our clients as required by our agreements with them.
 In some cases, we may rely on the user’s consent obtained by the operator of the Digital Properties that use our technology or have a legal obligation to collect User Information, or use Platform Data, or may otherwise need the Platform Data.
 Where we rely on our legitimate interests to process an Internet User’s User Information, they include the interests described in the section titled “How do we use the information we collect?”

 In some cases, we may rely on our consent which Digital Properties using our technology obtain from you.
 We may also have a legal obligation to collect personal data from you.
 If we rely on consent to process your data, we will obtain such consent in compliance with applicable laws.